Couple excited after purchase agreement and house offer goes through.

 Written By

-Signing a purchase agreement is a major step in the path to closing on a home.
-That’s why it’s important to know what this document includes and how it can impact your home purchase journey.
+Signing a purchase agreement is a major step on the path to closing on a home.
+That’s why it’s important to know what this document includes and how it can impact your home-buying journey.

 What Is A Real Estate Purchase Agreement?